NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 This is if a man even only fears his wife would be disobedient.

+## Women are to be plowed like a field

+Surah 2:223

+> Your wives are your fields, so go into your fields whichever way you like

 ## No women has it worse than Muslim women

 [Sahih al-Bukhari 5825](https://sunnah.com/bukhari:5825)